 - Fix to a window with sticky tack and let the light shine through!

 Hints and Tips: Younger children may need help cutting out the centre of the kite shape.
 The cross shape could be glued onto the tissue paper separately to make the process easier.

 This great project has been designed by Kate Tompsett and supplied by Creative Steps.
 Each issue of Creative Steps Magazine contains dozens of inspiring ideas and fun crafts to help you encourage learning through creative play.
 Ideal for everyone caring for young children.
-Get an exclusive 20% discounton an annual subscription with Creative Steps by using promo code EYRCRE20 at: www.creativesteps.co.uk.
+Get an exclusive 33% discount on an annual subscription with Creative Steps by using promo code EYRXT33 at: https://creativesteps.imbmsubscriptions.com/eyrxt33/.